suraj8805/Manager-CRUD/README.md

-This is Simple Laravel Project using CRUD Operations to give simple demonstration of laravel Business Listing.
+This is Simple Laravel Project using CRUD Operations to give demonstration of laravel Business Listing.

 *Server Requirements:*